-Our HSE Policy
+Our HSE Goal

 Our HSE Principles

-- Value human life above all else and mitigate risks accordingly;
+- Value human life above all else and mitigate risks accordingly.

-- Maximize transparent reporting by accurately measuring and analyzing our performance;
+- Maximize transparent reporting by accurately measuring and analyzing our performance.

-- Review the HSE policy periodically to ensure that it remains relevant and appropriate;
+- Review the HSE policy periodically to ensure that it remains relevant and appropriate.

 - Commit adequate resources that support this policy.